-Stocks drift as markets await Fed’s interest-rate call
+Stocks hold steady as markets await Fed’s interest-rate call

 The two-year Treasury yield, which more closely tracks movements by the Fed, held steady at 2.83 percent and is close to its highest level in a decade.

 MARKETS OVERSEAS: Indexes in Europe were mostly steady ahead of the Fed’s decision.
-France’s CAC 40 added 0.4 percent, while Germany’s DAX fell 0.2 percent.
-Britain’s FTSE 100 was down 0.1 percent.
+France’s CAC 40 added 0.5 percent, while Germany’s DAX was virtually flat.
+Britain’s FTSE 100 was also treading water.

 In Asia, Japan’s Nikkei 225 rose 0.4 percent, and the Hang Seng in Hong Kong jumped 1.2 percent.